New Jersey 101.5

 Now we are getting somewhere.
 This third article seems to get it right!
 The people of New Jersey should have access to a product that is not adulterated or synthesized, properly labeled with how many servings you should take in a day.”

-According to Mac Haddow, a senior policy fellow at the American Kratom Association, even though natural kratom does not give a user a euphoric high, it should be regulated to protect users.
-He said regulating kratom will also ensure “that it’s going to be labeled properly, that it’s not going to have synthesized alkaloids, which is one way to boost the effects of kratom, that it’s going to have an age limitation on it.”
+According to Mac Haddow, a senior policy fellow at the American Kratom Association, even though natural mitragyna Speciosa does not give a user a euphoric high, it should be regulated to protect users.
+He said regulating it will also ensure “that it’s going to be labeled properly, that it’s not going to have synthesized alkaloids, which is one way to boost the effects of kratom, that it’s going to have an age limitation on it.”

-Most people have never heard of kratom, including reporters.
-I always talk to anyone I encounter about kratom.
+Most people have never heard of it, including reporters.
+I always talk to anyone I encounter about it.
 People google kratom and see all the negative reports and stories.
 These negative reports are truly hurting people who are looking for a better quality of life.

-I hope we can come to a point where we talk about kratom the correct way.
+I hope we can come to a point where we talk about it the correct way.
 One day people will see how miraculous this plant is to humans.
-I would love to build relationships with the governing authorities, reporters, and anyone else in New Jersey and speak about kratom and how it has made an impact on my life.
+I want to connect with the people in charge, journalists, and others in New Jersey.
+I want to talk about kratom and how it has affected me.

-Too many people hear negative things about kratom and just want to do the right thing.
+Too many people hear negative things about it and just want to do the right thing.
 I understand and I would never give anything to my own mother I thought would be harmful.
-My 86-Year-old mother takes kratom as needed for mobility.
+My 86-Year-old mother takes it as needed for mobility.

 Kratom in New Jersey is going to be regulated at some point.
 At Christopher’s Organic Botanicals we have taken the necessary steps to follow the new upcoming state laws.
 We want you to feel confident when you buy kratom and know that you are receiving the best money can buy.
 We promise to always do our best for you!